xmatters/xm-labs-xMatters-By-Phone/README.md

     Authorized_Users = ['userid1', 'userid2', 'userid3'];
   ```

 - This is a comma separated list of xMatters userID's.
-Each UserID must be in quotations and seperated by a comma.
+Each UserID must be in quotations and separated by a comma.
 - The integration will check if a user listed here has a Voice device in xMatters matching the caller ID of the person calling your Twilio number to initiate an xMatters event.
 - If the caller ID that is calling your Twilio number matches a voice device of a user in xMatters listed in the Authorized_Users array, the function will proceed.
 - If the caller ID that is calling your Twilio number does not match a voice device of a user in xMatters listed in the Authorized_Users array, the function will play a not authorized message and terminate the call.